dhanji/dhanji.github.io/src/main/resources/pages/projects.markdown

      >   srcs: [ src: "src" test: "test" ]
      >   deps: [ junit:junit:3.8.1 ]
      >   scm:  [ url: "url:git:git@github.com:mikebrock/mvel.git" ]
-  * I have also represented Google on the JAX-RS, JSR-303 (Bean Validation) expert groups, and others.
-Google has since withdrawn from these efforts.
+  * I have also represented Google on the JAX-RS, JSR-303 (Bean Validation) and Servlet expert groups.
+They have since withdrawn from these efforts.

 After Wave, I also worked on a few secret projects at Google.
 One of these was released as the [smart content discovery](http://googleblog.blogspot.com/2011/03/whats-new-with-blogger.html) feature that was launched inside Blogger at SXSW 2010.

-I frequently collaborate with [The Man In Blue](http://themaninblue.com) whom I consider without hyperbole to be the world's best user experience designer, bar none.
+I frequently collaborate with [The Man In Blue](http://themaninblue.com) whom I consider without hyperbole to be the world's finest user experience designer, bar none.

 In addition, I have a number of side projects I am always working on.
-As they mature you will see them posted about on this website.
+As they mature I will post about them on this website.